repertus/2016-CW-FallCohort/Projects/Week 2/06-VSTDA/README.md

   - Initialize an empty git repository in `06-VSTDA` by running `git init` in the command prompt.
   - Create a repository on GitHub called `06-VSTDA` and follow the instructions to add a remote origin.
 3. Open this folder in your favorite text editor (Ours is Sublime!)
-4. Create an `index.html` file with the gulp-inject comments needed to inject the script and link tags for your application dependencies and custom html, js and css.
-Add gulpfile.js, package.json and bower.json and the needed directory structure to support auto-reload and script injection during local development.
-Add a .gitignore file to the root directory to exclude the `bower_components and node_modules` folders from version control.
+4. Create an `index.html` file.
-5. Design your HTML page to look like the screenshot using the Bootstrap design framework.
+5. Design your HTML page to look like the screenshot using Bootstrap or another preferred design framework.
 6. Make use of the following AngularJS features to build this application.
-	- Two way data binding using the `ng-model` directive and one way data binding using the `{{}}` bindings (Sidenote, I call these ~moustache~ Jason bindings!).
+	- Two way data binding using the `ng-model` directive and one way data binding using the `{{}}` bindings (commonly called moustache brackets!).
 	- Click event binding using the `ng-click` directive.
 	- Dynamic CSS using the `ng-class` directive.
 	- Iteration using the `ng-repeat` directive.